5argon/E7Unity/README.md

 # E7Unity - A collection of Unity things that Exceed7 Experiments is using.

-I have this as a Git submodule on both of my real game project.
+I have this as a Git submodule on both of my real game projects.
 Maybe someone else needs it, so I decided to share it for free.
 Maybe you can submodule it too, or just copy what you want to use.
 The license for everything is MIT.

 I am not taking any responsibility if there are bugs, they don't compile (should not happen since it compiles in my games...), or cause revenue loss to your game!